Part 3 of 6

 - It's durable. - Again, these are tough.
 It's hard to wear them down.

-Why not to choose the Carbon Graphite Shoe Plate Flat?
+Why not to choose the Glass Fiber Shoe Plate Flat?

 - Arch support - none there.
-If you're looking for arch support, check out the Carbon Fiver Sport Orthotics.
+If you're looking for arch support, check out the Carbon Fiber Sport Orthotics.

 - It's rigid - that's what we're looking for right?
-If you want some degree of flex, might be better with the flat turf toe plate.
+If you want some degree of flex, you might be better off with the flat turf toe plate.

-What can I do in a Carbon Graphite Shoe Plate Flat?
+What can I do in a Glass Fiber Shoe Plate Flat?

 - Sports - here I think you are going to find some limitations.
-The Carbon Graphite Shoe Plate is built more for pedestrian applications and not for sports.
+The Glass Fiber Shoe Plate is built more for pedestrian applications and not for sports.

-If our sales tell the story, people do buy a lot of Carbon Graphite Shoe Plates.
+If our sales tell the story, people do buy a lot of Glass Fiber Shoe Plates.
 I'd be interested to get their feedback in this post.

 Next up - Hallux Trainer Insoles.